lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 The chief advantage of this structure is flexibility.
 Not all investments that a <abbr>PE</abbr>/<abbr>VC</abbr> fund makes will generate <abbr>UBTI</abbr> or <abbr>ECI</abbr>.
 By situating the blocker corporation between the flow-through portfolio company and the fund, the fund sponsor has the flexibility to use the blocker corporation _solely_ for transactions that generate <abbr>UBTI</abbr> or <abbr>ECI</abbr>.
 For transactions that do not generate <abbr>UBTI</abbr> or <abbr>ECI</abbr>, the fund will route the capital contributed by U.S. tax-exempt investors (and foreign taxable investors) directly into the corporate portfolio company, thereby eliminating the additional cost, complexity, and tax burden of the blocker corporation.

+By using a single blocker corporation to hold all investments that generate <abbr>UBTI</abbr> or <abbr>ECI</abbr>, the fund sponsor can offset income and gains from one portfolio investment with losses from another portfolio investment.
+This can be particularly useful to reduce the taxable income of the blocker corporation, and thus reduce the taxes payable by the blocker.

+The disadvantage to the general partner of this structure is that the general partner’s carried interest is computed at the level of the fund, and thus the use of a blocker corporation between the fund and the <abbr>UBTI</abbr> or <abbr>ECI</abbr> generating portfolio investments has the effect of reducing the carried interest payable to the general partner by the amount of taxes paid by the blocker corporation.
+A fund sponsor can, however, structure around this by interposing a flow-through entity between the blocker corporation and the portfolio investments, with the carried interest being charged at this level, i.e. before taxes paid by the blocker corporation.<sup><a href="#fn14" id="fref14">14</a></sup>

 Third, let us look at how a blocker corporation serving as a parallel fund or <abbr>AIV</abbr> to the main fund would look: